sangeliniadi/devin-harness-test/docs/SystemOverview.md

 Run within the assess step: initial understanding, code-grounded analysis, blast-radius, documentation reconciliation, critical self-review, and testability.
 A gate failure is traceable to the specific step that failed, not a flat list of reasons.

+**In practice:** EX-64 passed every gate cleanly, and the gates caught real things, not just formal boxes - documentation reconciliation traced the bug back to a design doc that contained the buggy code as a worked example, and self-critique explicitly declined a scope expansion beyond what the ticket asked for.
+EX-87 passed four gates with real depth before correctly stopping at testability, showing the sequence evaluates each gate independently rather than short-circuiting.

 ## Tiering - intake classification

 Every ticket gets an automatic starting tier (1, 2, or 3) from its Type + Priority (never set by the client directly, via `tier_mapping.py`).
 Tier determines how strict validation is - file-count ceilings, which evidence fields are mandatory, whether human checkpoint review is required on every step.
 The mapping is deliberately asymmetric: a bug's risk comes from what it touches, not urgency, so priority barely moves it, except a high-priority bug often signals an active incident, which tends to be rushed and under-specified.
 A task carries more inherent ambiguity than a bug, so urgency compounds risk.
 A story needs product judgment regardless of urgency, so Type alone floors it at Tier 2.
 The tier is provisional and can only be pushed stricter by Devin's own findings, never relaxed.

+Concretely: Tier 1 (Low) - minimum score 0.6, a smaller set of mandatory evidence fields, capped at 3 affected files, no checkpoint-level review required.
+Tier 2 (Medium) - minimum score 0.75, more fields mandatory, capped at 10 files, human reviews every checkpoint.
+Tier 3 (High) - minimum score 0.9, all seven evidence fields mandatory, uncapped files, always human-reviewed, and may stay fully human-managed rather than entering the harness at all.

 ## Automatic tier promotion